Warning: Reconnaissance Detected

 When you receive a Reconnaissance Detected alert, double-click it to display more detailed information, including the IP address that is performing the scan.
 Then, you can try one of these suggested actions:

-- The alert may be caused by a scan that is not malicious.
-If the IP address listed in the alert is known to you and the traffic is okay, you can add the IP address to the reconnaissance white list:
+The alert may be caused by a scan that is not malicious.
+If the IP address listed in the alert is known to you and the traffic is okay, you can add the IP address to the reconnaissance allow list:

 - The Do not perform detection on traffic coming from list should contain a list name.
 If a list name hasn't already been specified, select one.